RemyDenechere/RemyDenechere.github.io/_projects/FEISTY.md

     </div>
 </div>
 <div class="caption">
     Visual description of the FEISTY framework.
-Design by Jan D. Heuschele.
 </div>

+--
+Visit our <a href="https://github.com/Kenhasteandersen/FEISTY">FEISTY github page</a> to dowload the model.
+All the visuals have been designed by Jan D. Heuschele.